Hiring

 • Supporting passion projects: BrandBarr teammates actively support each other’s hobbies.
 “One of our team members designs custom letterpress and stationery.
 Another creates linocuts and makes furniture.
 These projects lend to the entrepreneurial mindset that each of us has.”

-• Offering flexible hours: “We don’t have a set start time at work,” shares Alexandra.
+• Offering flexible hours: “We don’t have a set start time at work,” shares Jona.
 “I don’t believe you should be chained to a desk all day at certain times.
 Instead, maximize your productivity by harnessing your natural high and low energy points of the day.”
 It’s an approach that allows people to get into their own flows.

 • Forgetting sick days: BrandBarr doesn’t track when someone gets sick.
 They trust that people will take the rest they need to bring their full, healthy selves back to work.